Nature Abounds

 Senior Environment Corps

-The Senior Environment Corps (SEC) program engages volunteers mostly aged 55 and over.
+The Senior Environment Corps (SEC) program engages volunteers aged 55 and over.
 SEC volunteers are engaged in numerous activities from water quality monitoring, stream habitat assessment, storm-drain stenciling, environmental education, community gardening, wildlife surveying, marking abandoned oil and gas wells, and cleaning up parks and trails.

 PA SEC members